Belo Horizonte’s Food Security Policy

-- The Secretariat for Food and Nutrition Security (SMASAN) collaborates with the Health Secretariat on nutrition, hygiene and child care programmes.
+- The Undersecretariat for Food and Nutrition Security (SUSAN) collaborates with the Health Secretariat on nutrition, hygiene and child care programmes.

-- In partnership with the Secretariats of Health, Education and Social Policies, SMASAN offers workshops on healthy diets, safe manipulation and storage of foods and cooking.
+- In partnership with the Secretariats of Health, Education and Social Policies, SUSSAN offers workshops on healthy diets, safe manipulation and storage of foods and cooking.

-- The Health Secretariat offers educational events, also at locations operated by SMASAN, such as the Popular Restaurants.
+- The Health Secretariat offers educational events, also at locations operated by SUSAN, such as the Popular Restaurants.
 People can receive specific health services there on occasions.

 - In the promotion of urban and peri-urban agriculture, organic agriculture is incentivised.

-- By promoting urban gardening in schools, the children and youth of Belo Horizonte gain experience in self-sufficient resource provision and learn about locally based and healthy nutrition from an early age.
+- By promoting urban gardening in schools, institutions, and for community groups, Belo Horizonte citizens gain experience in self-sufficient resources and practice healthy and local nutrition.

-- Civil society representatives, farmers, workers, labour unions, private sector, consumer groups, churches, representatives from other governments (municipal, state and federal) and citizens were involved, from the beginning, in the design of the food security system through COMASA, the Council for Food Security that guides SMASAN’s work.
+- Civil society representatives, farmers, workers, labour unions, private sector, consumer groups, churches, representatives from other governments (municipal, state and federal) and citizens were involved, from the beginning, in the design of the food security system through COMUSAN, the Municipal Council for Food Security that guides SUSAN’s work.